-The Arc of Aurora has been changing lives for more than 40 years.
+The Arc of Aurora is a private, not-for-profit 501(c)(3) organization that has been changing lives for more than 40 years.
 With knowledge, passion, commitment and integrity, we work with and on behalf of people with intellectual and developmental disabilities (I/DD), helping them live the highest quality lives by providing information and referral; community training and education; individual, class and systems change advocacy; and individual, family, volunteer and community support.

-We are advocates.
-Put simply, The Arc of Aurora helps people with intellectual and other developmental disabilities and their families get what they need from the systems that are designed and funded to support them.
+Put simply, The Arc of Aurora helps people with I/DD and their families get what they need from the systems that are designed and funded to support them.
 We are the folks people call when they feel as if every door is closed and there are no more options.
 We help the organizations and people who ARE supposed to provide housing, transportation and job coaching understand what they need to know to adequately support their clients with I/DD.
 We are not residential or day program service providers and we do not run segregated schools — we do not offer, for instance, housing, transportation or job coaching.
 Government-funded organizations are charged with those duties.